Add to your order

 "...After almost two months it shows no signs of wear and tear, I don't baby my watches,so this is a good sign in my opinion."
 Read more

-Customers like the analog hands of the wearable computer.
-They say they're excellent and great in terms of timekeeping.
+Customers like the comfort of the wearable computer.
+They mention it's comfortable.

 My favorite smart watch to date; returned the Apple Watch Ultra